 Call for Papers

-The Journal of Political Criminology (JnlPolCrim), a biannual, open-access, journal publishing peer-reviewed articles that address the relationship between crime and politics, aims to support the development and promotion of fresh perspectives on controversial topics in the study of crime, security and justice, alongside the identification of new areas for research and opportunities for practical engagement with policy implementation.
+The Journal of Political Criminology (JnlPolCrim) is a new, biannual, open-access, journal publishing peer-reviewed articles that address the relationship between crime and politics.
+Its aim is to support the development and promotion of fresh perspectives on controversial topics in the study of crime, security and justice, alongside the identification of new areas for research and opportunities for practical engagement with policy implementation.